structurizr/dsl/docs/cookbook/scripts/README.md

 # Scripts

 The `!script` keyword provides a way to run scripts written in Groovy, Kotlin, Ruby, and JavaScript.
-This gives you access to the underlying Structurizr for Java workspace, for when you need to do something not supported by the DSL.
+This gives you access to the underlying [Structurizr for Java workspace object](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/Workspace.java) via a variable named `workspace`, for when you need to do something not supported by the DSL.
 Here are some useful scripts.

 #### Create the default views, without automatic layout